CTCycle/ADSORFIT-model-fitting/README.md

 - **IMPORTANT:** run `scripts/package_setup.bat` if you move the project folder somewhere else after installation, or the app won't work!

 ## 3. How to use
-The project is organized into subfolders, each dedicated to specific tasks.
-The `ADSORFIT/utils` folder houses crucial components utilized by various scripts.
-It's critical to avoid modifying these files, as doing so could compromise the overall integrity and functionality of the program.

 **Prepare Your Data**: ensure your adsorption isotherm data is in the `ADSORFIT/data/adsorption_data.csv` file, keeping the header intact to avoid processing errors.
 The CSV should include columns for experiment, temperature, pressure [Pa], and uptake [mol/g].
 Here is a brief summary of the dataset columns: